S-Stephen/Symplectic2Eprint/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/S-Stephen/Symplectic2Eprint)

-Transform a publication downloaded from Symplectic into an importable EPrint
+Transform a publication downloaded from Symplectic into EPrint format.

 ## Setup and run

+Git pod should have run this for you:

 ```
 pipenv shell